KaoticKas/KaoticKas/README.md

-# **<div align="center">👋Howdy! welcome to my profile, I'm Kacper however I go by Kas, and I'm a 1st Class Computer Science Graduate from University of Lincoln🎓</div>**
+# **<div align="center">👋Howdy! welcome to my profile, I'm Kacper however I go by Kas, and I'm an aspiring Software Engineer with experience in developing solutions for local authorities, also a 1st Class Computer Science Graduate from University of Lincoln🎓</div>**

-I'm an aspiring Developer that experience as a IT 1st and 2nd Line Support in both a University HE Enterprise and Warehousing and Logistics enviroments and hopes to learn as much as possible.
-I am currently working as a Technical Developer.
-Also forgot to mention my slight tea addiction.
+I’m an aspiring Software Engineer who’s picked up experience in Local Government, Higher Education, and even Warehousing along the way.
+I’ve worked with .NET building practical solutions, Netcall Lowcode platform as well as various RPA systems, and I’m currently a Digital and Automation Analyst at North Yorkshire Council aiding digital transformation.
+I enjoy solving problems, improving processes, and yes, running mostly on tea.

 <br/>

 # **Current Projects I'm working on:**

 - bugfixing and improving my existing projects on my github as well as providing documentation for them.
-- [Coding in progress] DnD Random Character Generator using ASP.NET MVC with potential to split into backend and frontend react.
+- [Coding in progress] DnD Random Character Generator using ASP.NET MVC with potential to split into backend and frontend react with a RESTful api inbetween.
 <br/>

 <br/>